lsu-ddem/intro-to-esports/content/3-Video/1_Lesson_1/_index.en.md

 - **Assessing Learning:** have students walk through the storyboard they completed independently and explain their reasoning for the order and/or scenes they included.

 ## Closure and Review
--   Reiterate the importance of storytelling in media
+-   Reiterate the importance of storytelling in media.

 -   The importance of scaffolding and recycling in digital media.